 In your personal record of CPD activities you may have a large amount of evidence relating to certain activities.
-However, you do not need to upload all of this information, you only need to include evidence to support the activities discussed in your personal statement.
+However, you do not need to send us all of this information, you only need to include evidence to support the activities discussed in your profile.